Shoe test adds strange twist to Detroit wrongful conviction

 The state of Michigan paid $408,000 to Sanford for a wrongful conviction.
 He’s now suing Detroit police in federal court, alleging his rights were violated during the investigation.

-The recent shoe tests were revealed in court filings by attorneys who are defending police in the lawsuit.
-The Wayne County prosecutor’s office wasn’t aware that the shoes were in police custody and signed off on the tests, spokeswoman Maria Miller said.
+The recent shoe analysis was revealed in court filings by attorneys who are defending police in the lawsuit.
+The Wayne County prosecutor’s office wasn’t aware that the shoes were in police custody and signed off on the exams, spokeswoman Maria Miller said.

 A member of Sanford’s legal team, Emma Freudenberger, has asked U.S. District Judge David Lawson to take the filing off the public record.
 She accused the opposing lawyers of trying to “harass” Sanford and “taint the jury pool with facially incompetent and unsupported prejudicial statements.”